sanjoy/playingwithpointers.com/_posts/2015-12-29-problem-with-undef.markdown

 Another way to look at this is that `undef` isn't a normal SSA value, and *uses* of an `undef` value are also its *defs*.
-This leads to some interesting restrictions on data flow analysis via control flow.
+This leads to some interesting restrictions on data flow analysis via control flow, and, in some cases, accounting for `undef` inhibits optimization instead of enabling it.

 For instance, consider this: